Advisory Board

 Founder, Kuumba Theatre, Chicago

-Born Queenola Valeria Ward, and popularly known as “The Voice of the Black Writer,” Val Gray Ward, founder of Chicago’s famed Kuumba Theatre, is a dramatist-historian, producer, director, educator, and cultural activist.
-She was born and raised in Mound Bayou, Mississippi, the oldest all-Black town in America.
-The daughter of a Black southern minister, Val had an ordained gift for performance that manifested at an early age when she dramatically recited poems and won various oratorical competitions in school.
-In 1951, Val migrated to the city of Chicago.
+Val Gray Ward, popularly known as “The Voice of the Black Writer,” dramatist-historian, producer, director, educator, cultural activist, “quilt memoirist,” and the founder of Chicago’s famed pioneering Black arts theatre Kuumba Theatre, was born and raised in Mound Bayou, Mississippi, one of the oldest all-Black towns in America.
+The daughter of a Black southern minister, she had an ordained gift for performance that manifested at an early age through her love for literature when she dramatically recited poems and won various oratorical competitions in school and the state of Mississippi.
+In 1951, Ward migrated to the city of Chicago.
 She, subsequently, got married and gave birth to five children.
-Val’s natural penchant for the arts and relentless dedication to Black empowerment, liberation and culture got her heavily involved in the Black Arts Movement (BAM).
-She cultivated lifelong friendships with Gwendolyn Brooks, Dr. Margaret Burroughs, Hoyt Fuller, Haki Madhubuti (Don L. Lee) among many others, and was a regular at the South Side Community Arts Center and the DuSable Museum of African American History.
-In 1965, she met her husband and veteran journalist, university professor and co-founder of National Association of Black Journalists (NABJ) Francis Ward, who fully supported her work.
-In 1968, Val founded the iconic Kuumba Theatre Workshop in her Southside home.
-“Kuumba” is a Kiswahili word for “clean-up, create, and build.”
+Ward’s natural penchant for the arts and relentless dedication to Black empowerment, liberation, and culture got her heavily involved in the Black Arts Movement (BAM) and Pan-Africanist Movement.
+Ward cultivated lifelong friendships with Gwendolyn Brooks, Dr. Margaret Burroughs, Hoyt W. Fuller, Haki Madhubuti (Don L. Lee) among many others, and was a regular at the South Side Community Arts Center and the DuSable Museum of African American History.
+In 1965, she met her second husband, Francis Ward, veteran journalist, university professor emeritus and co-founder of National Association of Black Journalists (NABJ).
+In 1968, Ward founded the iconic Kuumba Workshop in her Southside home.
+“Kuumba” in Kiswahili means “clean-up, create, and build.”
 Prior to Kuumba, Ward established a community-centered organization called “Artists for Freedom.”
-In 1969, she became the first director of the Afro-American Program at the University of Illinois at Urbana-Champaign.
-A Pan-Africanist, Val’s art and activism have taken her around the world, where she performed and gave lectures at universities, colleges, and festivals.
-In 1977, Val took the Kuumba cast and crew of Useni Perkins’s play The Image Makers to FESTAC ’77, Lagos, Nigeria.
-Over the years, she has produced and directed plays such as The Amen Corner by James Baldwin, Welcome to Black River by Samm Art Williams, and Five On The Black Hand Side by Charles Fuller.
-Val is the recipient of over 200 awards, including 21 Emmys for the PBS television production of Precious Memories: Strolling 47th Street, written by her life partner Francis Ward.
-Most recently she received the Benjamin Banneker Lifetime Achievement Award, with her husband, Francis, in the Spoken Word category; the King Arts Complex “Legends & Legacies” Award in Columbus, OH, the DuSable Museum Lifetime Membership Award, and the 100 Black Women Award.
-In 2003, she recorded her first CD, the Grammy-nominated Rhapsody in Hughes 101, honoring the life and works of Langston Hughes.
-At 89, she is still giving electrifying performances via Zoom.
+In 1969, she became the first director of the Afro-American Cultural Center at the University of Illinois at Champaign-Urbana.
+A pan-Africanist, Ward’s art and activism have taken her around the world, where she performed and gave lectures at community and cultural centers, churches, prisons, universities, colleges, street corners, and festivals.
+In 1977, Ward took the Kuumba cast and crew of Useni Perkins’s play The Image Makers to FESTAC ‘77, Lagos, Nigeria.
+The play was born out of Ward’s strong stance against Blaxploitation films.
+Over the years, Ward’s Kuumba Theatre has produced plays such as The Amen Corner by James Baldwin, Welcome to Black River by Samm Art Williams, and Five On The Black Hand Side by Charles Fuller.
+Ward is the recipient of over 200 awards, including an Emmy for the WTTW PBS television production of her edutainment film Precious Memories: Strolling 47th Street, which was co-written by her husband, Francis, and won 21 Emmys.
+Most recently she received the Benjamin Banneker Lifetime Achievement Award; the King Arts Complex “Legends & Legacies” Award in Columbus, OH; the DuSable Museum Lifetime Membership Award; and the 100 Black Women Award.
+In 2003, she released her Grammy-nominated CD Rhapsody in Hughes 101, honoring the life and works of Langston Hughes.
+In 2022, Ward was successfully nominated for an honorary doctorate from Northwestern University, Evanston, IL.
+The following year, a course was developed in her name and legacy at Wellesley College, Wellesley, MA.